Azure/azure-sdk-tools/tools/tsp-client/README.md

 ```

 ## Prerequisites
 Please note that these prerequisites apply on the repository where the client library is going to be generated.
 Repo owners should make sure to follow these prerequisites.
-Users working with an repository that already accepts this tool can continue to see the [Usage](#usage) section.
+Users working with a repository that already accepts this tool can continue to see the [Usage](#usage) section.

-- Add an emitter-package.json following these requirements: [emitter-package.json configuration](#emitter-packagejson).
+- Add an emitter-package.json to the repo following this [configuration](#emitter-packagejson).
 - Add the [TempTypeSpecFiles](#TempTypeSpecFiles) directory to the .gitignore file for your repository.

 ## Usage